machal/cssmine-content/content/css3-rgba.md

 This fallback will be rendered by modern browsers as a red color with a 50% transparency.
 IE8 will render it as a dark shade of red.
-A fallback color must be defined with respect to the background color which is black in this case.
+A fallback color must be defined with respect to the background color, which is black in this case.

 You can alternatively use [CSS3Pie](http://css3pie.com/documentation/supported-css3-features/).